tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_sdks_and_sample_apps.md

 The Google Cloud SDK provides quickstart guides for Linux, Debian, Ubuntu, and other operating systems.
 The guides explain how to install, set up, and manage the SDK commands.
 An API reference for the commands is also included.

 Looking at the Google Cloud SDK versus the Amazon SDK shows some of the breadth and variety of technologies you might have to document in SDK territory.
-These SDKs are specific to a particular programming language, operating system, or other framework, and as such, it can be daunting to try to ramp up in order to document this category of tools.
+These SDKs are specific to a particular programming language, operating system, or another framework, and as such, it can be daunting to try to ramp up to document this category of tools.
 For SDK documentation, you'll need to work closely with engineers and listen to feedback from users.

 ## <i class="fa fa-user-circle"></i> Activity with SDKs

 With the [open-source project you identified](docapis_find_open_source_project.html), identify the information about any SDKs for the API.
 Answer the following questions:

 1. Does the API project include any SDKs?
-2. What language are the SDKs provided in?
+2. In what languages are the SDKs provided?
 3. Why did the developers choose to make the SDK available in that particular language?
 4. How extensive are the instructions for working with that SDK?
 5. Where is the code for the SDK stored and delivered?
 In GitHub?
 In a separate downloadable zip file?